Swiss railway signalling: Dwarf signals

+Proceed: start or continue to move, the next dwarf signal shows at minimum a proceed with caution aspect.

 Dwarf signals are usually positioned on the left of the tracks and only apply to that track.
 In case it is positioned on the right hand side of the track it has an illuminated indicator (arrow) to make clear for which track it is valid.
 They are set to allow the passage of trains as well as the standard light signals for mainline movements.
 The last dwarf signal before entering the main line will show a Proceed aspect for a train or a Proceed with caution aspect for a shunting movement.

 Whatever kind of signal is used, the permission to move is given to the guard in charge who will then himself authorize the movement to start.
 This is to avoid accidents to the team who may be working on a vehicle.

 Complementary light signals

 There are many types of complementary light signals to be found on the Swiss Federal Railways network.
 Only the most common ones will be shown here.